-The Best Essential Oils for Sunburn
+The Best Essential Oils for Skin Irritation

 It’s that time of year when the days are long, and we’re out in the hot sun more than usual.
-Due to the increase in sun exposure, our skin can become burned, dry, and irritated.
+Due to the increase in sun exposure, our skin can become dry and irritated.
 All-natural essential oils can help soothe and calm your irritated skin – keep reading and I’ll share how!

 A warning about essential oils